wchiquito/jj-for-everyone.github.io/src/introduction.md

 A general-purpose backup solution can keep a few copies of your files around.
 A graphical document editor can allow multiple people to edit the text simultaneously.
 But sometimes, you need a sharper knife.
-Version control is the sharpest knife you can find.
+Jujutsu is the sharpest knife available.

 ## Why Jujutsu instead of Git?